Richard R. Width

 Richard Width concentrates his practice in the area of health care law.

-Richard Width is Co-Chair, along with Bill Watkins, of the Lindabury Healthcare Group.
-He has been practicing law for more than thirty-five years and has significant experience in a broad range of legal areas, including hospital and healthcare law; corporate, land use, real estate, and state securities law; major complex corporate litigation; and construction and surety litigation.
-In the last few years, he has concentrated his practice almost exclusively in the healthcare field.
+Richard Width, formerly President of the Firm and Co-Chair of the Firm’s Healthcare Group, is now semi-retired and is Of Counsel to the firm.
+He has an AV rating from Martindale-Hubbell and was named as a Super Lawyer for a couple of years before becoming Of Counsel to the Firm.
+He has been practicing law for more than fifty years and has significant experience in a broad range of legal areas, including hospital and healthcare law; corporate, land use, real estate, and state securities law; major complex corporate litigation; and construction and surety litigation.
+Since 2000, he has concentrated his practice almost exclusively in the healthcare field.

 In healthcare, Richard has represented many organizations, including nine area hospitals, on a variety of matters, such as leading the negotiating and drafting of documents for affiliations, consolidations and mergers; establishing and structuring healthcare organizations (e.g., PHOs, MSOs, etc.); purchasing medical practices; negotiating managed care contracts; analyzing antitrust issues and compliance strategies; representing borrowers in tax-exempt financing; representing providers with respect to certificates of need and healthcare planning; establishing for-profit ventures; and advising management on business issues and strategies.